The Anatomy of an Affair: Dave Carder

 Ann: Oh, “B.”

-Dave: Talk about that a little bit because couples need to understand, because that’s when they are going to be weak, right?
+Dave: Talk about that a little bit; because couples need to understand that’s when they are going to be weak, right?

 Dave Carder: That is when you are vulnerable.
 That’s when Jesus was vulnerable in temptation.

-Or when you are “Bored”/plain old bored.
+• Or when you are “Bored”/plain old bored.
 We started adding bored to that list when the internet came in, because that is one of the big drivers in pornography.
+Today, it’s a click away.
+That’s the thing that is so disgusting, disappointing, and disturbing.

-Dave: Yes, one of the things you said in both your books about affairs is a lot of affairs happen because the marriage loses fun, loses joy.
+Dave: Yes, one of the things you said in both your books about affairs is: a lot of affairs happen because the marriage loses fun, loses joy.
+What does that mean?
+I love what you said because I’ve always said, Dave: “I’m going to write a book someday called You Need to Have an Affair—

-Dave Carder: Yes, one of the things that we forget to do and need to do is to build experiences in our relationship that generate infatuation, generate feelings for each other.
-Love is a feeling: it is the icing; it is the energy; it’s the whatever you want to call it on the marriage.
+Dave Carder: Okay, so let me do it from the back door.
+One of the things that we forget to do, and need to do, is to build experiences in our relationship that generate infatuation, generate feelings for each other.
+Love is a feeling—we try to make it go away: “Oh, it passes; it’s not necessary,”—it is necessary.
+It’s the icing; it’s the energy; it’s the whatever you want to call it on the marriage.

-Now if you are on a family vacation, and your kids are with you but you had a dinner alone, like at Disney, where we are, that is fine; no kids.
-No kids can be available.
+Dave Carder: You cannot include your marriage, but you can include your honeymoon.
+Now, if you are on a family vacation, and your kids are with you—but you had a dinner alone, like at Disney, where we are, that is fine; no kids—no kids can be available.

 Ann: Give us an example of what one of yours and Ronnie’s would be.

-I put two steaks, baked potatoes wrapped in foil, took a lighter along.
-We found a place; we built a fireplace - a little wood place.
-Long story short, I cooked us two baked potatoes and two steaks on that grill out in the middle of nowhere.
-It sealed it, baby.
-She married me.
+Dave Carder: One time, when we were dating, we did a walk on a railroad track that was in disarray; they weren’t using it.
+We walked into a park.
+I was a Boy Scout; I was the quartermaster, so I got used to cooking for the group, and troop, and everything else.
+I put two steaks, baked potatoes wrapped in foil; took a lighter along.
+We found a place—we built a fireplace—a little wood place.
+I had one of these portable fold-out grates.
+Long story short, I cooked us two baked potatoes and two steaks on that grill, out in the middle of nowhere.
+It sealed it, baby; she married me.
 [Laughter] It worked!

 Ann: I would, too.
 That’s this cool romantic, rustic—

-Dave: What comes to your mind if you think of “Eight Greats” for us?
+Dave: What comes to your mind if you think of “Eight Greats” for us right now?

 Ann: Before we were married?